-Your Clearing questions answered
+Getting a university place through Clearing: Your questions answered

 Once you have found one you are happy with, and they have said they will take you, you can add the course through Track.

-Q: How do I add a Clearing choice?
+- How do I add a Clearing choice?

-A: Once you’ve chosen your course and the university or college has said they’ll accept you, click “add clearing choice” on the Track system and fill in the course details.
+Once you’ve chosen your course and the university or college has said they’ll accept you, click “add clearing choice” on the Track system and fill in the course details.

 The university will then confirm your place.